 He sniffled, “I knew I could count on you.”

-I held him up as he swooped, and finally made it to his room where I dropped him off with his roommate.
+I held him up as he swooped, and we finally made it to his room where I dropped him off with his roommate.
 His roommate was grateful and offered me a roll as a thank you.
-Eyes widened, I compelled my brain to come up with a response as quickly as possible.
+Eyes widened, I compelled my brain to come up with a response as quickly as it could.

 “I’m,” I started, “a little worn from bringing Silas this entire way,” I squeaked an excuse at his roommate, “so I’ll pass in case I fall asleep on my way back?”

 His roommate looked at me awkwardly, and I, him, at his ability to discern my words as strange still, even in his state, but he nodded at me and waved me off.
 I turned around to leave, sighing in relief, and made for my dorm.

 As I walked the beautifully lit campus, life still apparent around me, I recognized a figure in the distance.
 Of everyone I met in the first three weeks of school, Elliot Harris was easily the best human being on campus—a third year biology student, gearing up to enter the med program, who hosted the Greener on this Side club, was one of the school’s top swimmers, and played the cello as a hobby.
 I learned he was the last of his mother’s six children.
 She was a refugee from the islands, and his father locked up.
 He was there on scholarship from what was likely a beautiful college essay about what was likely a difficult life.